telerik/kendo-react/knowledge-base/chart-rounded-bar-corners.md

 Changing the rendering of the Chart elements can be achieved by defining custom visual.

 This is an example showcasing how to limit the value:

-{% meta height:760 %}
+{% meta id height:540 %}
-{% embed_file charts/chart-rounded-bar-borners/main.jsx preview %}
+{% embed_file charts/chart-rounded-bar-corners/main.jsx preview %}
 {% endmeta %}